nikagrwal/Improving-polymer-property-prediction-using-transfer-learning/README.md

 :computer: Try the predictor: [Here](https://band-gap-predictor.streamlit.app/)

+## Instructions to use this repoository.

+The given CSV files only consist of SMILES and PSMILES strings and their properties.
+So we need to convert these strings to fingerprints.
+To do so please follow below instructions:

 For this repository to work, please follow the following steps:

 1. Install the requirements.txt file